Polygonal and Figurate Numbers or Numbers as Shapes

 He had found the first proof.

-and we know the squares are the sum of two triangular numbers
+we know all the squares are the sum of two consecutive triangular numbers

 but Gauss's proof

 is that you can represent every number as a sum of no more than 3 triangular numbers

 Did you notice from his dates that he was only aged 19 at the time he proved this?

 The result was indeed true, but even Euler could not find a proof although he found many relationships

 between the Polygonal numbers.
 It was not until

 (see the English translation below: )

 that the first proof appeared in print as article 293.
 He writes (translated):

 the previous arguments also provide a demonstration of that famous theorem: